Skip to main content

 Transit Gateway

 The vpc_attachement is done by creating the resource aws_ec2_transit_gateway_vpc_attachment in Cloud Platform account providing the transit_gateway_id (the one that is shared), vpc_id and the private subnet_ids of live-1 VPC.
 The NVVS DevOps team then approves the vpc attachement and adds the attachment from their side.
-In order to allow the traffic to flow, a new route need to be added to VPC’s route-table for each target VPC.
+In order to allow the traffic to flow, a new route needs to be added to VPC’s route-table for each target VPC.

 Example: The Analytical Platform(AP) wants to access the Cloud Platform (CP) VPC.